Skip to content

 1. Navigate to the Events tab.

-2. Click on the Hamburger icon found on the top left.
+2. Click the Hamburger icon found on the top left.

 On the Default tab, fill the fields as necessary following the Data Format Table specifications.